namitalamichhane/ai201-lab3/planning.md

 into Claude and ask it to identify common patterns (post length, vague language, sarcasm, specific label pairs).
 I will then verify each suggested pattern by re-reading the examples myself before including it in my evaluation report.

+### Annotation assistance
+Used Claude to pre-label batches of 20–30 posts at a time.
+Reviewed and corrected every pre-assigned label individually.
+Pre-labeled examples are tracked with "pre-labeled" in the notes column.